nextflow-io/nextflow/docs/process.rst

 execution is launched.

 .. tip::
-  This allows you to execute the process command multiple times without worrying about the files names changing.
+  This feature allows you to execute the process command multiple times without worrying about the file names changing.
   In other words, `Nextflow` helps you write pipeline tasks that are self-contained and decoupled from the execution environment.
 This is also the reason why you should avoid whenever possible using absolute or relative paths when referencing files in your pipeline processes.